Who is at fault in a car accident reversing.

 If there are any discrepancies between both driver’s recollection, a third-party witness statement can help to support a more accurate version of events.

-Collecting the right evidence following any road traffic is the key to getting the best possible outcome.
+Back to the top >Collecting the right evidence following any road traffic is the key to getting the best possible outcome.

 In some cases, it may be clear who is responsible; for example, if one driver rear-ends another.
 However, in other situations, such as when two cars collide while reversing, proving who is at fault might not be as clear.